Bapun20/BharatIntern-Datascience-Tasks/README.md

-# Handwritten-digit-recognition-using-MNIST-dataset
+# BharatIntern-Datascience-Tasks
-This is a Task given by BharatIntern for Data Science Internship
+These are the Tasks given by BharatIntern for Data Science Internship